lanceengland/quicksilver-core/README.md

 The main areas will be:

-- An API for using the service
+1. quicksilver-backend: An API and database for using the service
-- A sample client application that uses the API
+2. quuicksilver-frontend: A sample client application that uses the API
-- Infrastructure as code (IaC), repos, and continuous integration/continuous delivery (CI/CD)
+3. quicksilver-core: Infrastructure as code (IaC) as Azure Bicep files for core resources to be created and then referenced, but not part of continuous delivery (CD).

 The initial tech will be:

 - Azure cloud
 - ASP.NET Core running on a Linux container
-- Data storage will be Azure SQL Database
+- Data storage in Azure SQL Database
 - Azure Maps
 - Azure Bicep for IaC
 - Azure DevOps repos & pipelines for CI/CD